mamba-org/quetz/docs/source/index.rst

 The development of quetz is taking place on `github`_.

-You can also contact the community of quetz developpers and users on our `gitter`_ channel.
+You can also contact the community of quetz developers and users on our `gitter`_ channel.

 Quetz project is supported by `QuantStack`_.